Mlaiel/iacherie/docs/documentation/SYNTAX_CORRECTION_MISSION_COMPLETED.md

 ## 📊 Executive Summary

-**SUCCESSFUL RESOLUTION** of the critical syntax validation and CI/CD pipeline issues for the Ainflue platform.
+**SUCCESSFUL RESOLUTION** of the critical syntax validation and CI/CD pipeline issues for the IA Chérie platform.

 ### 🏆 Key Achievements